Master of Arts in Emergent Digital Practices

 - Basic familiarity with computers and the internet

-- For non-native English speakers a TOEFL of 105 or better.
+- For non-native English speakers, a minimum TOEFL score of 80 (iBT) / 550 (paper-based) is required.
 Students with scores close to this may be admitted conditionally and take a quarter of English Language courses at the University of Denver before starting their degree.
 These courses will not count towards the degree.

 Proficiencies are evaluated via the personal essay, the transcripts, recommendation letters, and standardized tests.